Please don't listen to a word I say! If something resonates with you, great! But, then go check it out for yourself!

 All calendars within booking systems are pretty much the same, but few are as customizable as Vagaro’s.
 I can tell them whether to show 15-minute intervals or not, current timeline or not, decide what day my week starts, use theirs or my own color coding, colors change depending on appointment status, etc.

 I admit to spending little time on this review, but that means I feel like there is nothing I have to warn my fellow practitioners about with this particular online booking system.
-It’s not quite as intuitive as I would like and it isn’t perfect, but as big and encompassing as it is, the design is functional enough to keep me there and they clearly continue to improve while treating us (mostly) with respect - and they don’t charge disproportionately (except for that gift certificate change.)
-Vagaro is fair, functional, and for grown-ups.
-I plan on staying for as long as it makes sense to stay, and I hope that’s a long time, because I’ve finally been given back the time I lost to a certain other app, and I'd like to continue using my time, my way.
+It’s not quite as intuitive as I would like and it isn’t perfect, but as big and encompassing as it is, the design was functional enough to keep me there, up until a client screamed at me that she HATED booking through Vagaro, and that client just happened to be the final straw.
+In my absence, I hope they step in and fix those public user experience problems.
+Otherwise, Vagaro is fair, functional, and for grown-ups.

 7/1/2017 Note: BookedIn appears to have changed quite a bit, therefore the following initial review may be outdated.